-"...
-Last but not least, the recognition of the limits of knowledge is one of the decisive prerequisites for real knowledge," sums up the physician Prof. Dr. med.
+“...
+Last but not least, the recognition of the limits of knowledge is one of the decisive prerequisites for real knowledge,” sums up the physician Prof. Dr. med.
 Dr. phil.
 Wolfgang Böcher.
-He is also convinced that only partial aspects of knowledge about the processes of health and disease can be recorded with the currently valid scientific instruments.
+He is also convinced that only partial aspects of knowledge about the processes of health and disease can be recorded with the valid scientific instruments.
 With increasing progress, the partial aspects become more and more differentiated, more and more new insights are added - and many things that were still the truth yesterday are already declared invalid today due to new knowledge.
-There is no doubt that medicine has done an incredible amount in uncovering the causes of diseases and possible medical therapy concepts in the past century.
-The basis for this is the very successful application of scientific cause-effect thinking to medicine as science.
+Medicine has done an incredible amount in uncovering the causes of diseases and possible medical therapy concepts in the past century.
+The basis for this is the very successful application of scientific cause-effect thinking to medicine as a science.
 But is that enough for us to describe our reality with all the phenomena?

 The fictitious success

-The placebo effect shows that humans are much more than the sum of the scientifically measurable parts.
-When patients are given sham drugs, they often have the same effect as their "real" counterparts, provided that the doctor and patient do not know anything about them.
-Influences that cannot be measured precisely, such as the doctor-patient relationship or the attitude towards therapy, obviously play a decisive role in the treatment of diseases.
-Inevitably, this means that medicine can never be exact science, but always works only with probabilities of methodological knowledge gain.
+The placebo effect shows that humans are much more than the sum of the measurable parts.
+When patients are given sham drugs, they often have the same effect as their “real” counterparts, provided that the doctor and patient know nothing about them.
+Influences that cannot be calculated, such as the doctor-patient relationship or the attitude towards therapy, play a decisive role in treating diseases.
+This means that medicine can never be an exact science, but always works only with probabilities of methodological knowledge gain.
 This is both an opportunity and a dilemma.

 Instead of number...

-Unfortunately, medicine, like all other sciences, is increasingly subject to the purposeful thinking that new knowledge must be converted into economic success.
-Findings must be measurable, with statistical tests and according to specially defined criteria.
-Statisticians have the task of turning an individual into an average person, a simplified number with certain characteristics.
+Medicine, like all other sciences, is subject to the purposeful thinking it must convert new knowledge into economic success.
+Findings must be measurable, with statistical tests and according to defined criteria.
+Statisticians have turning an individual into an average person, a simplified number with certain characteristics.

-This is where increasing criticism, especially from patients, comes in.
-They complain that they are not taken seriously with their complaints, just "a number" whose diagnosis and therapy has been elicited from the computer.
-It becomes particularly problematic for the patient if he feels seriously ill but the doctor cannot find a plausible clinical picture to explain his symptoms.
+This is where increasing criticism, from patients, comes in.
+They complain that they are not taken it does not take them seriously with their complaints, just “a number” whose diagnosis and therapy has been elicited from the computer.
+It becomes problematic for the patient if he feels ill but the doctor cannot find a plausible clinical picture to explain his symptoms.
 This discrepancy between the state of health and the findings is everyday medical practice.

 ... modern superstition

-Allowing the seemingly inexplicable to happen has always been difficult for humans.
-So "alternative" explanations are needed.
-Until the Middle Ages, illness was considered a possible expression of God's punishment.
-We "enlightened and modern people" today only smile tiredly and prefer to explain our chronic tension headaches with heavy metal poisoning caused by amalgam.
+Allowing the inexplicable to happen has always been difficult for humans.
+So “alternative” explanations are needed.
+Until the Middle Ages, they considered illness a possible expression of God’s punishment.
+We “enlightened and modern people” today only smile and prefer to explain our chronic tension headaches with heavy metal poisoning caused by amalgam.
 We then blame chronic gastrointestinal complaints with no tangible cause for an enigmatic infestation of intestinal fungi.

 We simply overhear that the evidence is often hardly successful and that it is not even certain whether intestinal fungi cause illness.
 Fashion diagnoses" emerge.
 The obscure healing methods of “alternative medicine” are called cleansing, draining and detoxification.
 Are we tired to our knowledge and return to superstition in a modern “outfit”?
 When “alternative medicine” thus distinguishes itself from “orthodox medicine”, its medieval argumentation leads it ad absurdum.